Nolanus/ngx-page-scroll/README.md

 ## Example App

-The [_demo_](demo) subfolder contains a project created with angular-cli that has been adapted to showcase the functionality of ng2-page-scroll.
+The [_demo_](demo) subfolder contains a project created with angular-cli that has been adapted to showcase the functionality of ngx-page-scroll.
 Run the demo app by checking out that repository and execute the following command in the project root directory: